nove-ai-lab/.github/profile/README.md

-# Nove AI
+# Nove Lab

 ## Vision

-To build AI-native software engineering that are reproducible, verifiable, and grounded — not driven by vibes.
+To build AI-native software engineering systems that are reproducible, verifiable, and grounded — not driven by vibes.

 ## Mission

-Nove AI develops infrastructure and tools that bring rigor, determinism, and reproducibility to AI-assisted software engineering.
+Nove Lab develops infrastructure and tools that bring rigor, determinism, and reproducibility to AI-assisted software engineering.

 We aim to transform how engineers work with AI — from intuition-driven outputs to systems that can be understood, verified, and trusted.

 ## What We Do

-We create technologies that support the full spectrum of ai-native software engineering workflows, including testing, validation, and beyond (e.g., requirements, specifications, and system design).
+We build technologies that support the full spectrum of AI-native software engineering workflows, including requirements engineering, specifications, system design, validation, testing, and beyond.

-Our focus is on turning AI-generated artifacts into structured, controllable, and reproducible systems.
+Our focus is on transforming AI-generated artifacts into structured, controllable, and reproducible systems.

 ## Principles